Facility Compliance and Certification

 Globally, ShipMonk is working to establish BRCGS/cGMP procedures in our international fulfillment centers including Canada and Czech Republic, ensuring processes are streamlined across all sites.

-Benefits of GFSI Certification
+Benefits of GFSI certification

 • Facilities that earn this certification can function in an international capacity.